tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot.md

 ## Step 2: Assemble your Duckiebot

 ⚠️ The Duckiebot is equipped with a Lithium-Ion battery, like typical power banks for phones.
 These batteries can be dangerous if mishandled.
 [Read Sec.
-1.1 here ][duckiebook-duckiebattery] to learn what to do and not do with a lithium-ion battery, and about some features of the Duckiebattery.
+1.1 here ][duckiebook-duckiebattery] to learn what to do and not do with a lithium-ion battery, and more about the Duckiebattery.

 Once you are ready to proceed, you can follow [these instructions][duckiebook-robot-assembly] to fully assemble the Duckiebot.
 All the tools necessary for the job are included in the box.

 At then end of this step you should have a correctly initialized, fully charged, ready to go Duckiebot.